stackevo/spudreq/draft-trammell-spud-req.md

 However, to serve as a substrate, it is necessary to factor out the information that middleboxes commonly rely on and endpoints are commonly willing to expose.
-This information should be included in SPUD, and might itself impose additional restrictions to the overlying transport.
+This information should be included in SPUD, and might itself impose additional restrictions to the superstrate.

-## No additional start-up latency
+## Minimal additional start-up latency

-SPUD should not introduce additional start-up latency for overlying transports.
+SPUD should not introduce additional start-up latency for superstrates.

-## Minimum Header Overhead
+## Minimal Header Overhead

 To avoid reducing network performance, the information and coding used in SPUD should be designed to use the minimum necessary amount of additional space in encapsulation headers.

+## Minimal non-productive traffic

+SPUD should not introduce additional non-productive traffic (e.g. keepalives), and should provide mechanisms to allow its superstrates to minimize their reliance on non-productive traffic.

 ## Invariance of Security Semantics

 The use of SPUD must not change the security semantics of the overlying protocol.
 If the overlying protocol encrypts its payload, for example, the use of SPUD must not allow deep packet inspection systems to have access to the plaintext.
-While a box along the path may indicate a particular flow is adminstratively prohibited or why it is prohibited, SPUD MUST NOT itself be used to negotiate the means to lift the prohibition.
+While a box along the path may indicate a particular flow is adminstratively prohibited or why it is prohibited, SPUD itself must not be used to negotiate the means to lift the prohibition.

-## Reliability and Duplication
+## Reliability, Fragmentation, and Duplication

-As any information provided by SPUD is anyway opportunistic, we assume for now that SPUD does not have to provide reliability and any SPUD mechanism using SPUD information must handle duplication of information.
-However, this decision also depends on the signal type used by SPUD, as further discussed in {{in-band-out-of-band-piggybacked-and-interleaved-signaling}}, and currently assumes that there is no SPUD information that would need to be split over multiple packets.
+As any information provided by SPUD is anyway opportunistic, SPUD need not provide reliable signaling for the information associated with a tube.
+Signals must be idempotent; all middleboxes and endpoints must gracefully handle receiving duplicate signal information.
+To avoid issues with fragment reassembly, all in-nband SPUD signaling information must fit within a single packet.
+Any facilities requiring more than an MTU's worth of data in a single signal should use an out-of-band method which does provide reliability -- this method may be an existing transport or superstrate/SPUD combination, or a "minimal transport" defined by SPUD for its own use.

-## Interoperability with non-encapsulated overlying transports
+## Interoperability with non-encapsulated superstrates

-It is presumed that "overlying transport X with SPUD" is a distinct entity on the wire from "overlying transport X" on its: though the APIs the overlying transport presents to the application should be equivalent (with the caveat that the variant without SPUD would not necessarily support features enabling communication with the path), there is no requirement that the headers the transport uses be the same in the SPUD and non-SPUD variants.
+It is presumed that "superstrate X with SPUD" is a distinct entity on the wire from "superstrate X", and that interoperability between them.
+The APIs the superstrate presents to the application should be equivalent, the two wire protocols should be freely transcodeable between each other, with the caveat that the variant without SPUD would not necessarily support features enabling communication with the path.
+There is no requirement that the headers the superstrate uses be the same in the SPUD and non-SPUD variants.
+Headers that the superstrate chooses always to expose to the path can therefore be encoded in the SPUD layer but not appear in an upper-layer header.

 # Open questions and discussion

-The preceding requirements reflect the present best understanding of the authors of the functional and technical requirements on an encapsulation-based protocol for common middlebox-endpoint cooperation for overlying transports.
+The preceding requirements reflect the present best understanding of the authors of the functional and technical requirements on an encapsulation-based protocol for common middlebox-endpoint cooperation for superstrates.
 There remain a few large open questions and points for discussion, detailed in the subsections below.

 ## Tradeoffs in tube identifiers